howerj/lfsr-vhdl/readme.md

   and pseudo peripherals.
 * The `lfsr.vhd` file is quite configurable with many generics, the tool-chain could be made to generate Forth images that deal with the variants.
-* A Dual-Port version of the CPU would be faster, although require more resources, this CPU in its current form can share one half a Dual Port Block RAM allowing very fast memory mapped I/O.
+* A Dual-Port version of the CPU would be faster, although it would require more resources.
+This CPU in its current form can share one half a Dual Port Block RAM allowing very fast memory mapped I/O.
 * The eForth image could be turned into ROM sections (the Forth Virtual Machine and the initial Forth dictionary could go here) and sections that can be stored in RAM.
 This ROM/RAM version would also execute faster, provided only the Forth VM was to be stored in ROM.
+* Alternatively a Harvard version of the CPU could be made, the Forth VM stored in ROM, perhaps even encoded within the VHDL file for the LFSR CPU itself.
 * A bit-serial version of this CPU could be made, it might be smaller, it would certainly be slower.
 * A simulation written in VHDL using components based off of real 7400 series